 Note that under the PPO plans, the annual deductible does not apply to prescription drugs.
 Under the CDHP plan, the annual deductible must be met before coinsurance will begin paying for prescription drugs.
-The amount you pay for prescriptions when enrolled in the PPO or CDHP will apply towards the out-of-pocket maximum.
+The amount you pay for prescriptions when enrolled in the PPO or CDHP will apply towards the out-of-pocket maximum; however, the amount paid by any type of coupon program will not apply to the out-of-pocket maximum.

-Up to a 30-day Supply at an In-network Retail Pharmacy or Specialty Pharmacy Plan Basic/Enhanced PPO CDHP Generic or Tier 1 Brand You pay \$10 copay for each fill or refill 20% coinsurance after deductible Preferred Brand You pay \$50 copay for each fill or refill 20% coinsurance after deductible Non-Preferred Brand You pay \$100 copay for each fill or refill 20% coinsurance after deductible Specialty Medications You pay \$200 for each fill or refill 20% coinsurance after deductible Oral and Injectable Drugs Used to Treat Infertility 50% coinsurance 20% coinsurance after deductible A 90-day Supply through the Maintenance Choice Program Plan Basic/Enhanced PPO CDHP Generic or Tier 1 Brand You pay \$20 copay for each fill or refill 20% coinsurance after deductible Preferred Brand You pay \$100 copay for each fill or refill 20% coinsurance after deductible Brand Non-Preferred You pay \$200 copay for each fill or refill 20% coinsurance after deductible
+Up to a 30-day Supply at an In-network Retail Pharmacy Plan Basic/Enhanced PPO СДНР Generic or Tier 1 Brand You pay \$10 copay for each fill or refill 20% coinsurance after deductible Preferred Brand You pay \$50 copay for each fill or refill 20% coinsurance after deductible Non-Preferred Brand You pay \$100 copay for each fill or refill 20% coinsurance after deductible Up to a 30-day Supply at a Specialty I Pharmacy or In-Network Retail Pharmacy Plan Basic/Enhanced PPO CDHP Speciality Generic You pay \$40 copay for each fill or refill 20% coinsurance after deductible Speciality Preferred Brand You pay \$100 copay for each fill or refill 20% coinsurance after deductible Speciality Non-Preferred Brand You pay \$200 copay for each fill or refill 20% coinsurance after deductible A 90-day Supply through the Maintenance Choice Program Plan Basic/Enhanced PPO CDHP Generic or Tier 1 Brand You pay \$20 copay for each fill or refill 20% coinsurance after deductible Preferred Brand You pay \$100 copay for each fill or refill 20% coinsurance after deductible Brand Non-Preferred You pay \$200 copay for each fill or refill 20% coinsurance after deductible

-\Some state laws require broader pharmacy participation for 90 day maintenance fills, please check Caremark.com or contact Caremark customer service for in-network pharmacy participation.
+^{}Some state laws require broader pharmacy participation for 90 day maintenance fills, please check Caremark.com or contact Caremark customer service for in-network pharmacy participation.